tiancz/databaseadapter/README.md

 # databaseadapter

-control database tools
+This project is a control database tools.

-as tool to operate database
+You can use this project as tool to operate database.

+you can compiler this project as jar import your project.